lhovius/KumanoKodo/docs/database_schema.md

 ### UserProgress
 Tracks user completion status for each lesson.
+- `ProgressImageUrl`: URL to progress visualization image

 ### Quizzes
 Contains quiz questions and answers for each lesson.
+- `ImageUrl`: URL to quiz image (for visual questions)
+- `AudioUrl`: URL to quiz audio (for listening exercises)

 ### QuizProgress
 Implements spaced repetition by tracking: